fabianleh/sap-btp-reference-architectures/README.md

 Default templates for SAP open source repositories, including LICENSE, .reuse/dep5, Code of Conduct, etc...
 All repositories on github.com/SAP will be created based on this template.

-## List of all reference architures
+## List of all reference architectures

 <!-- dc-ref-arch-start -->
 [Business Data Fabric}(/data-analytics/data-management/README.md)